-British Camp At Kashmir, 1866 Photo
+British Military Camp In Kashmir, 1866 Photo

-An 1866 photo of a British camp at Kashmir.
-Probably a military camp at a site in Kashmir.
-The camp is indelibly stamped onto the history of human society.
-As sites of refuge and rest, of defense and protection.
+A 1866 photo of a British Military camp in Kashmir.
+This was probably a military camp in an unknown area of Kashmir.
+Camps are indelibly stamped onto the history of human society.
+As a site of refuge and rest, of defense and protection.
 Temporary campsites suggest a mode of dwelling and survival traceable to a remote human past.
-Tented camps were handy for a quick stay over and pack and go, or even for prolonged stay.

-The Anglo-Maratha wars and after the defeat of Tipu Sultan in the Fourth Anglo-Mysore War of 1799.
-The British spread their footprints over India steadily.
-Many of the places being, remote villages, virgin forests, or uninhabited lands were supplies or stores impossible to find.
 The British set up tented camps as the best option available.
-The settlements would sometimes slowly grow from there to become a more inhabited place.
-Enlarged photographs show a European lounging under a tree, with an old lady in a sari sitting closeby, and an Indian attendant standing near the dining tent.
+The settlements would sometimes slowly grow from there to become a more permanent inhabited place.
+On a closer inspection of this photo shows a European is lounging under a tree, with an old lady in a sari sitting close by, and an Indian attendant stands near the dining tent.

 See past post British Family At Dal Lake Kashmir, Old Photo 1895.